VerbenaB/Abroad_and_well_fed/README.md

 Copy the address where the app is running into your browser’s address bar

 ### Techonologies used
-Flask, psycopg2, postgreSQL, VSCode, Google Chrome
+Python, Flask, psycopg2, postgreSQL, SQL, HTML, CSS